CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 ## Why should I read this?

 There are many different ways of writing code that achieve the same goal.
-However, programmers generally agree that there are some ways of writing code that are more understandable and *readable* than other ways.
+However, programmers generally agree that there are some ways of writing code that are more understandable and _readable_ than other ways.

-To help write more understandable code, programmers follow a *style guide*.
+To help write more understandable code, programmers follow a _style guide_.
 It provides guidelines for how to write code, how to structure it, common problems to avoid, etc.

 ## Using Prettier to format code automatically

 Some of the guidelines are so common that there are automatic tools to do it for you!
 One of these tools is called Prettier.
 You should have installed this tool when you [set up your VS Code extensions](https://docs.codeyourfuture.io/course-processes/before-the-course/getting-setup#extensions).

-Prettier is a tool that rearranges your code (called *formatting*).
+Prettier is a tool that rearranges your code (called _formatting_).
 It follows a set of rules that programmers have agreed make your code easier to read and understand.

 You might have a common problem when running Prettier.
 If you see something like this:

 ![Invalid code with red highlight](./assets/prettier-error.png)

 Then you have written some code that is invalid and Prettier can't format it.
-A common is a missing bracket, so try looking for that first.
+A common issue is a missing bracket, so try looking for that first.

 ## Indent your code

-You may have noticed that programmers tend to *indent* their code by starting a line of code with some space.
+You may have noticed that programmers tend to _indent_ their code by starting a line of code with some space.

 Here's an example in HTML: